JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/IPv6 Address Provisioning.md

 	- Example:
 		- ff02::1 (all nodes on the local link)
 - Anycast Address:
-	- Anycast addresses are assigned to multiple devices, and the packet is delivered to the nearest device (in terms of routing )
+	- Anycast addresses are assigned to multiple devices, and the packet is delivered to the nearest device (in terms of routing distance)

+## IPv6 Addresses Assigned
+- Stateless Address Autoconfiguration (SLAAC):
+	- What?
+		-